theoddora/Interview_Prep/System Design/03_Scalability.md

 of partitions.
 Alternatively, the key needs to be split into sub-keys by, e.g., prepending a random prefix.

-Assigning hashes to partitions via the modulo operator can be- come problematic when a new partition is added, as most keys have to be moved (or shuffled) to a different partition because their assignment changed.
+Assigning hashes to partitions via the modulo operator can become problematic when a new partition is added, as most keys have to be moved (or shuffled) to a different partition because their assignment changed.
 Shuffling data is extremely expensive as it consumes network bandwidth and other resources.
 Ideally, if a